Ryan-J-Gilbert/rsquared-hacklytics2024/README.md

 Quant Inform offers an interactive environment where users can explore various quantitative trading strategies and concepts.
 Here's what you'll find on our website:

 - **Statistical Arbitrage:** Discover the power of statistical arbitrage by exploring our interactive tools and generated graphs.
-Learn how to identify anomalies between cointegrated assets and capitalize on them to potentially maximize returns.
+Learn how to identify anomalies between cointegrated assets and capitalize on them to maximize returns potentially.

 - **Machine Learning-Based Strategy:** Dive into machine learning-based trading strategies and adjust inputs and parameters to refine your approach.
-Explore the results and tailor your strategy to suit your trading goals.
+You can explore the results and tailor your strategy to suit your trading goals.

 # NSA Challenge